johannesschlaf/phyphox_quantum_experiments/README.md

 Language: **English** | [Deutsch](./README.de.md)

 In this repository there are all the files needed for the ready-made phyphox-based quantum experiments.<br>
-**English instructions regarding the conduction of the experiments are now ready and available.
-English instruction regarding the manufacturing of the DIY setup for measuring Planck's constant are currently in the works.
-They will be available in the future.**
+<span style="color:orange">**English instructions regarding the conduction of the experiments are now ready and available. <br>
+English instructions regarding the manufacturing of the DIY setup for measuring Planck's constant are currently in the works.
+They will be available in the future.**</span>

 ## Measuring Planck's constant
 In this experiment, the threshold voltages of LEDs with different peak wavelengths $\lambda$ are measured.
 From these, the respective photon energy can be calculated and plotted over $\nu=\frac{c}{\lambda}$.
 Planck's constant equals the slope of the line of best fit through these data pairs.<br>